samira-salahshour/Vue3-and-Pinia-Sample-Project/README.md

 This project is a simple Vue 3 application that demonstrates the use of Pinia for state management.
 It includes features for user authentication (login and registration), managing a list of users, and a navigation bar for switching between pages and logging out.

+Additionally, the project utilizes a fake backend implemented with local storage to simulate user data persistence.
+Form validation is also implemented to ensure data integrity and accuracy.

 ## Features

 - **User Authentication**: Users can log in and register.